-When the shoot is over and your images are color corrected by a wedding photography post processing company, where do you share them first?
+When the shoot is over and your images are color corrected by a wedding photography post-processing company, where do you share them first?
 You may start by posting your photos on your blog and social media platforms so the bride and groom bride and groom, as well as potential couples, can see them.

 In addition to posting them on your networks, have you ever considered publishing your images to a wedding blog or magazine?
 When you share your images on a larger platform like these, your work is placed in front of a larger audience of potential clients.
-Since your time is limited, we’ve put together 4 simple tricks to getting your images published.
+Since your time is limited, we’ve put together 4 simple tricks to get your images published.

 1. Focus on Your Best Work